xavierpriour/mailto-link/README.md

 urlThen option.
 Set to `false` if you don't want the parameter to be passed.

 ### Popup
-**Coming Soon, stay tuned**
+The link will open a popup dialog.
+The content of the popup is another page on the same server, that will be downloaded through AJAX.
+It is possible to specify a sub-part of the page to use, that way you can re-use your full-blown contact form (see `examples/2-redirect.html`).
+Parameters set either in `options.url` or the `mailto:` link will be applied to the form, if they match.
+So you can use url to set subject, text, or any parameter (including hidden ones).
+Those will then be posted with the form.

+This is done by setting the option `action` to `popup`.

+Acceptable options are:

+- `url` (string, mandatory): the URL of the page containing the form.
+This url can include parameters.
+- `formSelector` (string, optional, defaults to 'form'): a jQuery selector to specify which part of the loaded url should be used for the contact form.
+The default is fine if your contact page only contains one form, otherwise you might need to be more precise.

 ## Technical documentation

 ### Inner workings
-The basic idea is that upon page load, the script changes the DOM elements that are 'mailto:' links.
+The basic idea is that upon page load, the script modifies the DOM elements that are 'mailto:' links.

 More precisely: